trec-dd/trec-dd-jig/README.md

 **************************************************************************
 ### Run the Jig
 - Your systems should call python jig/jig.py to get feedback for each iteration of retrieval.
-The program outputs a json dumped string.
+The jig outputs a json dumped string.
 It provides feedback to your returned documents.
-Only positive feedback will be shown be shown.
-Use the following command:
+Use the following command to call the Jig:

-- Call the Jig
   ``` shell
     >$ python jig/jig.py -r runid -topic topic_id -docs docno1:rankingscore docno2:rankingscore docno3:rankingscore docno4:rankingscore docno5:rankingscore
   ```